Burt Jones: Campaign for lieutenant governor

 Jones announced his candidacy for the Republican nomination for lieutenant governor in August 2021.
 During his campaign, Jones continued to cast doubt on the validity of the 2020 presidential election.
 Donald Trump endorsed Jones.
 Jones voiced support for same-sex marriage during his campaign.

 In 2022, the Georgia Government Transparency and Campaign Finance Commission fined Jones $1,000 for filming and tweeting a campaign video the previous year before filing the paperwork necessary to accept campaign contributions and make campaign consent orders.
-The Commission's consent order said that Jones' campaign had accepted responsibility for the error.
+The Commission's consent order said that Jones's campaign had accepted responsibility for the error.
 Between February and May 2022, Jones used his family's private aircraft to travel to campaign events, without reporting the flights' costs as expenses and in-kind contributions on disclosure forms; Jones' campaign said that he intended to report the costs as a single line item after the primary election was over, although Georgia law requires expenses and contributions to be disclosed as they are made.

 In the May 2022 Republican primary, Jones defeated Butch Miller, with Jones receiving 50.1% of the vote, Miller 31.1%, Mack McGregor 11.3%, and Jeanne Seaver 7.5%.
 Obtaining a majority, he narrowly avoided a runoff election.
 Of Georgia's 159 counties, Jones received the most votes in 153 counties, and Miller received the most votes in six counties.
-He went on to defeat Democratic nominee Charlie Bailey in the November 8th general election, by 5%.
+He went on to defeat Democratic nominee Charlie Bailey in the November 8 general election, by 5%.
 Jones was sworn in on January 9, 2023.

 Lieutenant governor

 Following his swearing in, Jones laid out his legislative agenda for the 2023 session.
 Included was seeking out extra funding for K-12 school counselors, eliminating the state income tax, and no further restrictions on abortion following the 2019 law.
-During the 2023 state budget negotiations, Jones pushed for a new hospital regulations that would allow counties with fewer than 50,000 residents "to build hospitals without first obtaining a costly “certificate of need” from state regulators."
+During the 2023 state budget negotiations, Jones pushed for a new hospital regulations that would allow counties with fewer than 50,000 residents "to build hospitals without first obtaining a costly 'certificate of need' from state regulators."
 One such hospital was potentially going to be built in Butts County, Jones' hometown, on land owned by Bill Jones, Burt's father.
 Ultimately the provision was not included, and the state budget passed the state Senate on March 29, 2023.

 Opposition to diversity, equity, and inclusion programs

-Jones wrote a letter to Sonny Perdue, Chancellor of the University System of Georgia inquiring as to how much USG funding was devoted to Diversity, Equity, and Inclusion (DEI) programs within the state university system.
+Jones wrote a letter to Sonny Perdue, Chancellor of the University System of Georgia inquiring as to how much USG funding was devoted to diversity, equity, and inclusion (DEI) programs within the state university system.

-In Jones' letter to Perdue, he said: "In light of concerns you and other officials from the University System have expressed about the potential need to raise tuition or cut programs and services that are currently offered, I would like to learn more about how the University System spends the funds it receives."
+In Jones's letter to Perdue, he said: "In light of concerns you and other officials from the University System have expressed about the potential need to raise tuition or cut programs and services that are currently offered, I would like to learn more about how the University System spends the funds it receives."

-Jones' words came in response to a $66 million dollar slate of cuts to the state college program as part of the 2023 budget that Perdue felt as harmful.
+Jones's words came in response to a $66 million slate of cuts to the state college program as part of the 2023 budget that Perdue felt as harmful.